rayhanmp/rayhan.id/src/content/posts/cli.md

 ---
 When I was just starting my journey as an STI student, I remember being baffled seeing seniors effortlessly glide through black screens filled with obscure commands.
 "Why not just click buttons like normal people?"
 I thought. .

-## The Real Power of CLI: Efficiency and Contro